tldr-pages/tldr/pages/common/watch.md

 `watch -n {{60}} {{command}}`

-- Monitor the contents of a directory, highlighting changes as they appear:
+- Monitor the contents of a directory, highlighting differences as they appear:

 `watch -d {{ls -l}}`